 The proposed overlay district could incorporate enhanced stormwater design standards to help mitigate the impacts of future development on water quality.
-The Town may consider adopting a local provision that requires the implementation of enhanced stormwater practices at a lower threshold of disturbance than the current New York State Department of Environmental Conservation (NYSDEC) threshold of one acre.
+The Town may consider adopting a local provision that requires the implementation of enhanced stormwater practices at a lower threshold of enhanced stormwater practices at a lower threshold of disturbance than the current New York State Department of Environmental Conservation (NYSDEC) threshold of one acre.
 The Lake George Park Commission, for example, requires projects that have one-half acre of disturbance to meet select stormwater management standards.
 The benefit is that smaller-scale projects, whose smaller individual impacts result in cumulatively significant impacts, would include lake friendly stormwater practices.
-When it comes to existing housing and developments, the infrastructure section below provides additional opportunities to help maintain existing stormwater practices and encourage the development of new ones.
+When it comes to existing housing and developments, the infrastructure section below provides additional opportunities to help maintain existing stormwater practices and encourage the development of new